Programmerchriz/viek-client-management/README.md

 - The login response exposed the demo user's password.
 - The backend error handler exposed internal error details.
 - `App.jsx` used JSX without importing `React`, causing a browser runtime error.
-- The browser requested a missing `favicon.ico`; this did not affect application functionality.
+- The browser requested a missing `favicon.ico`, this did not affect application functionality.

 ## Root Causes